UICrail/SemanticRSM/Ontologies/cdm/rsm/rolling_stock/readme.md

 4. payloads : passengers, freight, containers...
 5. performance settings : effort vs. speed curves (traction and braking), resistance to forward movement, mass and rotating mass inertia ...

 Currently, aspects 1, 3, 4 are covered by the "rolling stock typology" ontology.
+See integrated wiki for further explanations.

 (under preparation) The above aspects are made available at various business __levels__:
 1. operations planning : "train IC94 is composed of three first-class, one dining, and seven second-class coaches, hauled by an electric locomotive"